JimBuzbee/matter-controller/README.md

 ![image of graphs example](https://raw.githubusercontent.com/JimBuzbee/matter-controller/main/public/graphexample.png)

 This is a minimal example showing how to generate graphs based off of Matter sensors.
-In reality, it is probably not all that useful as it only collects data while the page is displayed, so historic values will be lost when the page is closed.
-To implement it properly, the data should be stored on the server-side and fetched when the page is loaded.
 This example shows Temperature, Humidity, Air pressure, Light and Electrical sensors.
+Data is not persisted across reloads.
+For production, server-side storage would be used.

 ## Extending

-The last two examples are single-file standalone examples, but MatterInspector uses the small library, `controller-library.js` that has a goal of simplifying interactions with the Matter Web Shell.
-The user of the library is responsible for the lifecycle of the websocket as far as creation, errors, messages reception, etc. For example:
+The last two examples are single-file standalone examples.
+In contrast, MatterInspector uses the small library, `controller-library.js` that simplifies interactions with the Matter Web Shell.
+The user of the library is responsible for the lifecycle of the websocket as far as creation, opening, closing, errors and message reception.
+For example:

     const  protocol = window.location.protocol === 'https:' ? 'wss:' : 'ws:';
     const  host = window.location.hostname || 'localhost';